erickaoshoulin/CarND-LaneLines-P2/writeup.md

 ![alt text][img2]

-We can see the samples are more balanced after data augmentation.
+We can see the samples stastistics are more balanced after data augmentation.
-After my experiment, data augmentation can help training converge faster with same model architecture.
-Validation accuracy exceed 0.9 on EPOCH 6 with data augmentation, but it takes 23 EPOCHs to exceed 0.9 validation accuracy.

 Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][img3]

 The difference between the original data set and the augmented data set is the following ...

+After my experiment, data augmentation can help training converge faster with same model architecture.
+Validation accuracy exceed 0.9 on EPOCH 8 with data augmentation, but it takes [23 EPOCHs](https://github.com/erickaoshoulin/CarND-LaneLines-P2/blob/master/Traffic_Sign_Classifier_no_data_augmentation.ipynb) to exceed 0.9 validation accuracy.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.